Index To All Sections

 is represented by the second letter of the acronym TULIP.

-Introduction: According to this doctrine, God unconditionally and "sovereignly" elects who will be saved and who will not be saved.
-This election has nothing to do with anything the sinner does, or will do on the future (including how he will respond to the gospel), but is according to some mysterious plan God made before the foundation of the world.
-People are saved, not on the basis of their own merit or choosing, but solely according to the pleasure of God.
+According to this doctrine, God unconditionally and "sovereignly" elects who will be saved and who will not be saved.
+This election has nothing to do with anything the sinner does or will do in the future (including how he will respond to the gospel), but is according to some mysterious plan God made before the foundation of the world.
+People are saved, not on the basis of their own merit or choosing, but solely according to whether God wills it or not.

-Like with much else about Calvinism, there is a lack of consensus on the details.
-Those who teach "double predestination" assert that God elects both who will be saved and who will be damned, while others maintain that God merely disregards those whom he has not elected to salvation, so that their own natural depravity damns them.
-However this is hardly any consolation to the 'unelected' who face exactly the same fate regardless of the technicalities of how they got there.
-(Besides which I can not help but wonder if the second idea was formulated in an effort to protect God's reputation, and make sure it is understood that He is not the one causing people to be damned).
-In Calvin's words....
+Like so much else in Calvinism, there is a lack of consensus on the details.
+Those who teach "double predestination" assert that God elects both who will be saved and who will be damned while others, perhaps in an effort to protect God's reputation, maintain that God merely disregards those whom he has not elected to salvation, so that their own natural depravity damns them.

 Which brings us to the heart of the Gospel.. the justice of God.